ShreyKumar/Hyer/Hyer/info.md

 ## GET USERS
 If the request body contains username, it will return a javascript array containing the user whose name matches the given username (case sensitive).
+Get ALWAYS returns a javascript array of javascript objects which are {username: {userinfo}} (even if it is only one user or get by username).
+Example:
+[{"roryan":{"bio":"CS @ UofT","credits":0,"email":"ryan.ro@mail.utoronto.ca","firstName":"Ryan","lastName":"Ro","password":"roryan","phoneNumber":"private","photo":"n/a"}},{"test":{"bio":"","credits":0,"email":"","firstName":"","lastName":"","password":"","phoneNumber":"","photo":""}}]

 ## POST USERS
 Request body contains the following fields: